How to Tell if Your Dog Has Ear Mites—And How to Get Rid of Them

 How do dogs get ear mites?

 Any dog can become infected with parasites, including ear mites.
 However, ear mites in dogs are most common in puppies, who have not built up some level of natural resistance to them over time.
-Dogs that spend time outdoors in wooded or rural areas are also prone, so are dogs that live in animal shelters, or that spend time socializing with other dogs.
+Dogs that spend time outdoors in wooded or rural areas are also prone, as are dogs that live in animal shelters, or that spend time socializing with other dogs.
 Ear mites are contagious and can be acquired through dog-to-dog and other animal contact.
 According to VCA Hospitals, this type of mite also affects cats, rabbits, and ferrets.
 Humans are rarely affected, though there are other ways your pet could be making you sick.

 Is it ear mites or an ear infection?